capybara-brain346/RecycleNet18/PRD.md

 - [ ] A Django endpoint `/predict/` is provided.
 - [ ] On POST (image upload), the endpoint:
-  - Looks up the "production" model with best mAP from DynamoDB.
+  - Looks up the "production" model with best mAP from DynamoDB
+  - Retrieves model artifact from S3 using stored s3_path
-  - If not cached, downloads and loads the model from SageMaker endpoint.
+  - Creates/updates SageMaker endpoint deployment with the model
-  - Runs inference using SageMaker endpoint and returns bounding box predictions as JSON.
+  - Runs inference using SageMaker endpoint and returns bounding box predictions as JSON
-- [ ] On promotion of a new model, the endpoint automatically updates the SageMaker deployment.
+- [ ] On promotion of a new model, the endpoint automatically triggers a new SageMaker deployment

 ### 5.6 VLM Assistant